 School of Travel Industry Management

 The School of Travel Industry Management (TIM) is recognized as a leading educational institution in hospitality, tourism, and transportation management.
 TIM pioneered the concept of integrating all aspects of the travel industry under a single discipline.
-Built on a foundation of management science, TIM also draws on a broad range of disciplines to provide high-quality education at the undergraduate and graduate levels to current and future professionals.
+Built on a foundation of management science, TIM draws on a broad range of disciplines to provide high-quality education at the undergraduate and graduate levels to current and future professionals.

 The visitor industry in Hawai'i provides TIM students many opportunities to gain experience in the field and to study applications of theory to practical business situations.
 TIM works closely with local, national, and international business organizations, as well as with various government and private professional organizations.